Underwatering Tradescantia: A Plant That Shows Wilt Dramatically

 Segmented stems with no water-storage tissue drying out at the nodes first

 Each thin Tradescantia stem is really a series of jointed segments strung end to end, and any one of those joints will throw new roots the moment it touches damp soil — the trait behind the genus's reputation for rooting almost anywhere.
-That same segmented structure holds essentially no water reserve; there's no fleshy tissue to draw on the way a succulent would.
+That same segmented structure holds essentially no water reserve; there's no fleshy tissue to draw on the way a succulent would have.
 When the soil dries, the whole chain of segments loses turgor together, and the plant can go from upright to visibly collapsed within hours of the soil approaching dry.
-The dramatic wilt is a useful early-warning sign, but repeated drought cycles still damage the fine root hairs at each node over time even though the top growth appears to bounce back fully each time.
+The dramatic wilt is a useful early-warning sign, but repeated drought cycles still damage the fine root hairs at each node over time even though the top growth appears to bounce back fully each time it's watered.

 Root-bound plant with insufficient soil volume to buffer moisture